Appearance

 1. Basic Product Information

-- Title: Enter the main name of your product (e.g., "Purple Air Max Trainers").
+Title: Enter the main name of your product (e.g., "Purple Air Max Trainers").
+This name shows up everywhere: on your shop page, in the cart, and at checkout.

 2. Media